 Treatment for addictive behavior like this is always based on the individual’s needs.
 It may include helping to make lifestyle changes, handling psychological distress and managing emotional distress.
 A key component of the process is managing the day-to-day needs of the patient in a safe environment to break the cycle of engagement.

 Why FHE Is the Right Place for Treatment of Process Addictions

-The Florida House Experience treats mental health and addiction disorders on our campus.
+If you or a family member is struggling, FHE can help.
+FHE Health treats mental health and addiction disorders on our campus.
 Many times, we also treat behavioral addictions like these as they co-occur with other addictions.
 Our wide array of professionals and treatment types allows us to customize care for each patient.
 We are experienced in treating all forms of addiction.
-And, in some cases, we have specifically designed programs for those facing process addictions, including a gambling addiction program.
+And, in some cases, we have specifically designed programs for those facing process addictions, including a gambling addiction therapy.